sandyMax974/gilded_rose_tech_test/README.md

 * There are a lots of exceptions in the above specs, so I would need to wrap my head around these first.
 * I've identify 5 different product types: "Conjured", "Sulfuras", "Backstage Passes", "Aged Brie" and the rest (that I'll call "Common").
 * Now that I understand how updateQuality works, I can create my own tests, checking that the quality of each product type decreases according to the specs.
+* In the first phase of refactoring, I've separated each item type to update the Quality based on their name (as these seems to be the same) and added a block to update conjured items according to the requirements.
+It's not super elegant yet as it is stil an `if/else if` statement but at least it is clear to read.
+* I initially use a switch statement and separated each block into its own function but I ended up having scope issues when calling them within the switch.

 ## Difficulties